nicolasguasca1/batch_send_script/README.md

 Any spaces, semi-colons, or line-breaks will treated a possible separators.
 Angle brackets will be removed as well.
 For example `John Doe <john.doe@email.com>` will just become `john.doe@email.com`.
 For a "valid" email to be considered, it must contain an ampersand.
 Users can add as many *.txt files to this folder, and all emails will combined for the final list (e.g. emails/emails2.txt, ..., emails/moreemails.txt).

+Remove the toy list1.txt and list2.txt files before sending your email.

 <br>

 ## (5) Set up attachments (if any)

 Users can also include attachments in the email by dropping files in the `attachments` folder.
 If the attachment is an email, the maximum image size rule will kick in upon upload (see below).
 For example, of file1.png is a 1500x2000 image, and there is a max_image_size=1000, when the email will be shrunken by 50%.

+Remove the toy file1.png and file2.jpg files before sending your email.

 <br>